Math 315 Syllabus

 During class

-- Open work time (as much as I can) for you to work on homework and your research project with the support of me and the learning assistants.
+• Open work time (as much as I can) for you to work on homework and your research project with my support.

 After class